 Our air fryer meatball sub is the original.
 It was first shared in 2016, updated in 2019 and this is the new and better version with new photos and even more tips and tricks to make the best subway meatball sub in the air fryer.

 Table of Contents

-Welcome to my Subway Meatball Sub (healthy copycat version).
+Subway Meatball Sub

-Before I share with you my Subway Meatball Sub recipe I want to tell you the story of the one and only time that I visited a Subway shop……
+Before I share with you my Subway Meatball Sub recipe, I want to tell you the story of the one and only time that I visited a Subway shop……

 It was the summer of 2007 and there was a Sub takeaway to the side of the car park of our local Walmart.
-I went in with the plan to get us a Sub each as no of us had ever tried one and we were curious about all the hype surrounding the Subway Meatball Sub.
+I went in with the plan to get us a Sub each.
+As none of us had ever tried one and we were curious about all the hype surrounding the Subway Meatball Sub.

-So I was in front view of the counter of food and the toppings you could use in the Subway Sub.
+I was in front view of the counter of food and the toppings you could use in the Subway Meatball Sub.
 I saw the cheese and it reminded me of that low quality cheese that looks incredibly processed and cheap that you tend to avoid.
 The meatballs looked really fatty and the tomato sauce was clear because of all the fat in it.
 The only thing that looked edible was the bread and the salad.

 I bought a bottle of water and then left.
 And I have not been in a Subway since.